Society for Creative Anachronism: Events

+Collegiums, symposiums and universities

+Many branches of the SCA organize in-person and virtual events with peer-to-peer learning opportunities.
+Classes, lectures, and workshops may be offered as part of a local branch's regular scheduled activities or at a full-day or multi-day event.
+Some educational events are virtual or hybrid and many of the lectures are recorded and available to the public.

+Educational events in the SCA may be referred to as academies, collegiums, schola, or universities.
+A collegium is a local in-person or virtual event offering multiple classes.
+A symposium is a society-wide event that focuses on a specific area of the SCA.
+A university in the SCA is an organized series of courses set up in the style of a modern university.

 Publications

 The SCA produces two quarterly publications, The Compleat Anachronist and Tournaments Illuminated, and each kingdom publishes a monthly newsletter.

 The Compleat Anachronist is a quarterly monographic series, each issue focused on a specific topic related to the period of circa 600–1600 in history.
 Issues are written by SCA members and have covered a wide range of topics.

 Tournaments Illuminated is a quarterly magazine, each issue covering a range of topics and including several features such as news, a humor column, book reviews, war reports and various articles on SCA-related topics of interest.

 Organization

 Corporate organization

 The SCA is incorporated as a 501(c)(3) non-profit corporation in California, with its current headquarters in the city of Milpitas, California.
 It is headed by a board of directors, each of whom is nominated by the membership of the SCA, selected by sitting directors, and elected to serve for 3.5 years.
 Each director serves as an ombudsman for various kingdoms and society officers.
 The BoD, as it is called, is responsible for handling the corporate affairs of the SCA and is also in charge of certain disciplinary actions, such as revoking the membership status of participants who have broken Corpora regulations or modern law while participating in SCA activities.
 Because the SCA now has groups all over the world, it has also been incorporated in other countries, e.g. SCAA in Australia, SCANZ in New Zealand, SKA Nordmark in Sweden, SKA in Finland, and the UK CIC which covers both the UK and Ireland.
-These affiliated bodies work with the U.S. BoD with regards to Societal issues, but make all decisions affected by local law independently of the U.S. parent body.
+These affiliated bodies work with the U.S. BoD with regard to Societal issues, but make all decisions affected by local law independently of the U.S. parent body.
 Although they agree to work in unity with the U.S. SCA board of directors, they are autonomous and are not bound by any ruling of the U.S. body.